How to Install a Drip Irrigation System in Your Yard

 - Start by measuring your garden and making a simple sketch.

-- Choose the type and flow rate of the watering devices based on your soil and the plants’ water needs.
+- Choose the type and flow rate of the watering devices based on your soil type and the plants’ water needs.
 Mark these on the drip irrigation system plan and draw in the tubing route to connect them.
 This will involve a little guesswork.

 - Try to cover all the root zones of your plants.
 Don’t worry about getting everything perfect at first.